MikeyCarter/ItemSorter/README.txt

 1. Make teleport points in and out of command block.
 Takes care of entering problem.  (may be have it trans port all players in r=xx where name=XXX?)
+2. Need to make a rail station for multiple sending.
+	Hopper coming out over command blocks that way a button in house can trigger.

 The problem:
 ============